darshgun/atlaskit/CONTRIBUTING.md

    E.g. `cd ../confluence-frontend && yarn link @atlaskit/media-card`

-3. Run the full build if you haven't ran it already, otherwise you can skip: `bolt build` To speed this up, you can specify that only a specific dist type is built with `bolt build --distType cjs`
+3. Run the full build if you haven't ran it already, otherwise you can skip: `bolt build`.

+   To speed this up, you can specify that only a specific dist type is built with `bolt build --distType cjs`.

+   Note that our packages expose their `d.ts` files through the `cjs` build, so if you only build `esm`, you will experience the same caveats as [individual package builds](#individual-package-builds) and `link-ak` where certain types are coerced to `any`.

 4. Run the package you're working on in watch mode: `bolt watch <package>`

    E.g. `bolt watch media-card`